Ukraine’s US lifeline is hanging by a thinning thread - KESQ

 Biden requested $13.6 billion for security at the US-Mexico border, alongside his Israel and Ukraine aid requests, in a bid to ease passage of the measure, which also includes $7.4 billion for Taiwan.
 But Republicans want policy changes, as well as new funding.
 In the House, they are pushing for new laws based on H.R.
 2, a bill that would encode many of Trump’s hardline immigration policies as well as changes to asylum law.
 And a bipartisan group of senators has spent several weeks seeking a compromise, but there were conflicting reports Monday on whether their talks had broken down.

-Senate Democratic Majority Leader Chuck Schumer will amp up pressure on Senate Republicans who favor more aid to Ukraine but are hostage to the the pro-Trump base of their party.
+Senate Democratic Majority Leader Chuck Schumer will amp up pressure on Senate Republicans who favor more aid to Ukraine but are hostage to the pro-Trump base of their party.
 He plans to bring a Ukraine-Israel aid package to the floor this week for a vote without immigration measures included.
-And he announced that Zelensky will make a remote appearance on Tuesday at a Senate classified briefing.
+Zelensky had been expected to remotely address a classified Senate briefing on Tuesday to make his country’s case but canceled due to a “last minute” matter, Schumer said.
+The Ukrainian president didn’t address a similar meeting of House lawmakers either.

 “America’s national security is on the line around the world, in Europe, in the Middle East, in the Indo-Pacific, autocrats, dictators are waging war against democracy, against our values, against our way of life,” the New York Democrat said.
 “We are at a moment in history.”